 Is it really safe to volunteer in the Philippines?

-Malaria and dengue fever
+Malaria and Dengue

-For budget conscious volunteers it’s possible to get innoculations cheaply in Dumaguete.
+For budget conscious volunteers it’s possible to get inoculations cheaply in Dumaguete.
 The clinics may not look quite as you would expect, but the meds come at a fraction of the cost of most European countries.